futoin/specs/draft/ftn3_iface_definition.md

                 "inherit" : {
                     "type" : "string",
                     "description" : "Name:version of interface to be inherited" },
+                "imports" : {
+                    "type" : "array",
+                    "uniqueItems": true,
+                    "description" : "Name:version of interface to be imported as a mixin" },
                 "requires" : {
                     "type" : "array",